 Although my preference is to stay in an apartment, my dream is to go back and spoil myself with a stay in the Hotel Campo de’ Fiori, indulging in wine on their rooftop terrace and watching the sun go down before heading out for dinner at my favourite restaurant.

 There is a good choice of apartments on Airbnb in Campo de Fiori and its surrounding areas.
 If I were staying for more than a few days, this would be my choice.
 I love to cook for myself, and I need to cater for food intolerances.
 My own kitchen gives me a lot of choices.

 Shops opened and closed on different days.
 I found no rhyme or reason and just went with it.
-One particular morning my son and I decided to go for a walk and came across a glass blower who made beautiful figurines and jewellery.
+One particular morning my son and I decided to go for a walk and came across a glassmaker who made beautiful figurines and jewellery.
 I spoke no Italian; he spoke limited English.
-But it was a friendly exchange and a more than a delightful experience.
+But it was a friendly exchange and a delightful experience.

 Sitting in the café bar that afternoon a friendly voice greeted me as they walked in.
-My friend the glassblower!
+My friend the glassmaker!

-My daughter and I spent hours wandering the shops and window shopping, our eyes occasionally hooked by something we saw on display.
+My daughter and I spent time wandering past shops and window shopping, our eyes occasionally caught by something on display.

 I bought my favourite dress of all time in a store not far from our apartment, teamed it with a beautiful pair of shoes and went back the next day to buy another one in a different colour.

 So you can say what you want about Rome.
 For me, it was a magical experience and one I would like experience again.